Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Introduction

-Selfish caching games were introduced in \cite{ChunCWBPK04} who considered the uncapacitated case where nodes could store more pieces of content by paying for the additional storage.
-We believe that limits on cache-capacity model an important real-world restriction and hence our focus on the capacitated version which was left as an open direction by \cite{ChunCWBPK04}.
-Special cases of the integral version of \cc\ games have been studied.
-In~\cite{LaoutarisSelfish}, Nash equilibria were shown to exist for when nodes are equidistant from one another and a special server holds all objects. \cite{PollatosSelfish} slightly extends \cite{LaoutarisSelfish} to the case where special servers for different objects are at different distances.
+We focus on the capacitated version which was left open by~\cite{ChunCWBPK04}, believing that limits on cache-capacity model an important real-world restriction.
+Special cases of the integral \cc\ games version have been studied.
+In~\cite{LaoutarisSelfish}, Nash equilibria were shown to exist in cases that nodes are equidistant from one another and a special centralized server holds all objects.
+In~\cite{PollatosSelfish} the model is slightly extended to the case where special servers for different objects are at different distances.
 Our results generalize and completely subsume all these prior cases of \cc\ games.
-The Market sharing games defined by \cite{GoemansLMT06} also consider caches with capacity, but are of a very special kind; unlike \cc\ games, market sharing games are a special case of congestion games.
-In this work we focus primarily on equilibria and our general axiomatic framework has the flavor of similar frameworks from the theory of social choice \cite{arrow51social}; in this sense, we deviate from prior work \cite{fabrikant03network, devanur05price} that is focused on the price of anarchy \cite{koutsoupias99worst}.
+Market sharing games~\cite{GoemansLMT06} also consider caches with capacity, but differ to cc\ games since they are special cases of congestion games.
+In this work we focus primarily on equilibria and our general framework of \cc games with ordinal preferences aligns more with the theory of social choice~\cite{arrow51social}; in this sense, we deviate from prior work~\cite{fabrikant03network, devanur05price} that is focused on the price of anarchy~\cite{koutsoupias99worst}.

-There has been considerable research on capacitated caching, viewed as an optimization problem.
-Various centralized and distributed algorithms have been presented for different networks in~\cite{ABPZ10,baev+rs:place,LWY93,KPR01,wolfson+jh:replicate}.